 Manifestations of ischemia develop with varying severity in multiple organs.
 These manifestations include weakness, confusion, seizures, and/or coma, abdominal pain, nausea, vomiting, diarrhea, and arrhythmias caused by myocardial damage.
 Fever does not usually occur.
-The symptoms and signs of thrombotic thrombocytopenic purpura and hemolytic-uremic syndrome (HUS) are indistinguishable, except that neurologic symptoms are less common with HUS.
+The symptoms and signs of thrombotic thrombocytopenic purpura and hemolytic-uremic syndrome Symptoms and Signs Hemolytic-uremic syndrome (HUS) is an acute, fulminant disorder characterized by thrombocytopenia, microangiopathic hemolytic anemia, and acute kidney injury.
+HUS usually occurs in children... read more (HUS) are indistinguishable, except that neurologic symptoms are less common with HUS.

 Thrombotic thrombocytopenic purpura is suspected in patients with suggestive symptoms, thrombocytopenia, and anemia.
-If the disorder is suspected, urinalysis, peripheral blood smear, reticulocyte count, serum LDH, haptoglobin, renal function tests, ADAMTS13 activity and autoantibody (inhibitor) assays, serum bilirubin (direct and indirect), and direct antiglobulin test are done.
+If the disorder is suspected, urinalysis and renal function tests, CBC, peripheral blood smear, reticulocyte count, serum LDH, haptoglobin, ADAMTS13 activity and autoantibody (inhibitor) assays, serum bilirubin (direct and indirect), and direct antiglobulin test are done.
 Early recognition is important in order to initiate treatment as quickly as possible.
 Therapy may need to be initiated in suspected cases before the confirmatory ADAMTS13 testing is completed if other manifestations of thrombotic thrombocytopenic purpura (TTP, clinical symptoms, thrombocytopenia, elevated LDH, peripheral blood smear examination) are consistent with this diagnosis.

 The diagnosis of TTP is suggested by